Pennsylvania State System of Higher Education: Current enrollment and alumni

-More than 82,000 undergraduate and graduate, part-time and full-time, students attend State System universities.
-Nearly 90 percent are Pennsylvania residents and 80 percent remain in Pennsylvania after graduation.
-Nearly 20 percent of the total student population are underrepresented minority.
-There are more than 800,000 State System alumni, including more than 518,000 who live and work in Pennsylvania.
+In the 2025–2026 academic year, more than 83,000 students attend PASSHE institutions.

 Facilities and employees

 In total the university campuses comprise approximately 4,700 acres.
 A total of 862 buildings with nearly 25 e6sqft house classrooms, residences, administrative offices, and student support services.
-The State System employs more than 13,700 professional and support staff, most covered by collective bargaining agreements.
+The system employs more than 13,700 professional and support staff, most covered by collective bargaining agreements.
 The various libraries are connected through the cooperative Keystone Library Network.